heytoki/Tokis-E7-Auto-Shop-Refresh/README.md

 # Tokis E7 Auto Shop Refresh
- A monkey brained gacha gamer with spending problem decided to make this for fun.
- EmaOlay previously made one using pictures but that requires different pictures different video settings.
+ EmaOlay previously made one using pictures but that requires different pictures for different video settings.

- This one only requires to change a single line in the code to match the emulator of your choice!
+ This one only requires to change a single line in the code to match the emulator of your choice.

- It has got everything you need.
-  - scuffed code
-  - questionable thought process
-  - and a logic of if it works, it works

  It doesn't work 100% of the time, maybe missing a bookmark or two once in a while.